jwharm/tribute-to-paganitzu/README.md

 ### Saving and loading

 To keep things simple, there is one "savegame slot".
 Saving the game is implemented using standard Java object serialization.
-The current `Game` instance is serialized with `ObjectOutputStream.writeObject()` into a `DeflaterOutputStream`, which then writes to a `FileOutputStream`.
+The current `GameSession` instance is serialized with `ObjectOutputStream.writeObject()` into a `DeflaterOutputStream`, which then writes to a `FileOutputStream`.
 The reverse is done for loading a savegame.
 In this way, the entire saving and loading functionality was implemented in just a few lines of code.

 ### Downloading game assets